 - eliminating mental blocks to productivity

 - structuring tracks through the balance between repetition and variation

 - choosing hardware and software tools

 “Nicolas has provided me with a musical toolkit that perfectly compliments my university education.
 He’s compelled me to re- examine every aspect of my approach to electronic music composition.”Martin Rowe, BMus Tonmeister (Surrey University)

 Dr Nicolas Bougaïeff is an artist based in Berlin.
 Recent gigs include Berghain, Fabric and many other clubs in Europe and North America.
 Bougaïeff’s Cognitive Resonance 12″ marked the 2017 relaunch of legendary British label NovaMute.
-His discography includes releases on Traum, Trapez, Ellum, Mesh, Denkfabrik, Dirtybird, Manual Music, Tusk Wax, Armada, Wall of Sound and International Feel.
-Collaborations include EPs with Daniel Miller and Max Cooper.
+His discography includes releases on Traum, Trapez, Ellum, Mesh, Denkfabrik, Dirtybird, Manual Music, Tusk Wax, Armada, Wall of Sound and International Feel, as well as his own imprint Editions Denkfabrik.
+Bougaïeff has remixed Chris Liebing, Nicole Moudaber, Noir, Dusty Kid and Brecon.
+Collaborations include EPs with Max Cooper and Daniel Miller (Mute Records).